zyrolasting/denxi/README.md

 Xiden approaches the Security/UX problem by defining both extremes and leaving the practical compromise up to configuration.

-The first extreme is the built-in launcher, which takes a firm no-consent (think "Deny All") stance to any cryptographic hash function, public key, non-OS server certificate, data transfer budget, intraprocess code execution, memory quota, time quota, and subprocess spawn attempt.
+The first extreme is the built-in zero-trust launcher, `xiden`.
+The `xiden` command takes a firm no-consent (think "Deny All") stance to any cryptographic hash function, public key, non-OS server certificate, data transfer budget, intraprocess code execution, memory quota, time quota, and subprocess spawn attempt.
 If the user didn't say you could execute the binary with this SHA3-512 hash, then you _won't_, dammit.
 The user must express their entire trust profile in command line arguments or environment variables, and the launcher will probably still complain about something they missed.
 The user also cannot access some of Xiden's most sensitive configurations through the default launcher.
 The built-in launcher tries to be the best approach to InfoSec that a program written in a high-level langugage can be, but it has that horrid Windows UAC problem where you have to answer a bunch of prompts.
-It doesn't matter how much they signed away in that one box with the funny words, most users just smlap<sup><a href="#1">[1]</a></sup> the prompts away to get things done.
-The zero-trust launcher doesn't even prompt, though.
-It just mechanically says "you didn't consent to this scenario" and halts.
+It doesn't matter how much they signed away in that one box with the funny words, most users just smlap<sup><a href="#1">[1]</a></sup> the prompts away to get things done. `xiden` doesn't prompt, though, because it's non-interactive.
+It just mechanically says "you didn't allow this scenario" and halts.

-The zero-trust extreme makes for a usabilty _nightmare_, so the other extreme is to define a Xiden user as an absolute authority.
+A zero-trust extreme is a usabilty nightmare, so the other extreme is to define a Xiden user as an absolute authority.
 Despite having many checks, Xiden does not extend OS-level security for the user running it as a process.
-You can leverage this to write trusted code (think "Allow All") to launch Xiden.
+This makes `root` a risky Xiden user, so it's better to use Xiden for unprivileged installations.
+Still, you can leverage Xiden's implicit trust in its user to write trusted code (think "Allow All") on top of the "Deny All" rules.

-The compromise between the "Deny All" and "Allow All" extremes is to build a custom launcher on top of "Deny All" part, that flips all of Xiden's switches and knobs on behalf of a less technical user.
-The custom launcher is the user-friendly program that "bakes in" the smart answers to prompts I mentioned earlier, moving you closer to the Magic Install Command.
+Therein lies the compromise: a custom launcher that flips all of Xiden's switches and knobs on behalf of a less technical user.
+A custom launcher is the user-friendly program that "bakes in" the smart answers to prompts I mentioned earlier, moving you closer to your own Magic Install Command.
 For example, the launcher can embed its own trusted public keys so it will only install payloads from certain sources.

 But how would you distribute something so particular to your team/fans/customers/disinterested-mailing-list safely?
-With Xiden's built-in launcher!
+With Xiden's zero-trust launcher!
 Xiden's rules for data distribution and verification applies equally to itself, so you can use the "Deny All" model to distribute custom launchers signed by your private key.
 And when an information security incident comes up in the industry, you